Austinkkk3/Bob-Dev-Day-Track-C/README1.md

 ## 😩 Sound Familiar?

 You just got back from a business trip.
-You have a pile of receipts — hotel invoices, flight confirmations, restaurant bills, all in different formats, from different vendors, with different layouts.
+You have a pile of receipts, hotel invoices, flight confirmations, restaurant bills, all in different formats, from different vendors, with different layouts.

 Now you have to:
 - Open each one manually